All application materials for the Digital Media Ph.D. Program must be received by December 15, 2022 for Fall 2023 admissions.

 PHD APPLICATION REQUIREMENTS

-• TOEFL score for non-native English speakers (Code 5248)
+• TOEFL or IELTS score for non-native English speakers (Code 5248)

 • Completed on-line Georgia Tech Graduate Application Form